YunoHost-Apps/UMS_ynh/doc/DISCLAIMER.md

 ### Configuration

+At first run, UMS will ask you to create an admin user.
+This can be disable later on in the settings

 Once installed, UMS will create config file in `/home/yunohost.app/ums/.config/UMS/`

 All settings are pretty well documented directly in the files.